astrohart/MFR/MFR.Settings.Configuration.Providers.Interfaces/README.md

 ##### Summary

-Saves configuration data to a file on the disk having path `pathname`.
+Saves projectFileRenamerConfiguration data to a file on the disk having path `pathname`.

 ##### Parameters